NBC National IDsThis is a featured page

 NBC National ID (1976-1977)

-Logo: On a black BG, we see a stylized N composed of two white trapezoids zoom out.
+: On a black background, we see a stylized N composed of two white trapezoids zoom out.
 A couple of seconds later, they get filled with color; the left trapezoid turns red, and the blue one turns blue.
 "NBC" appears in the bottom right corner of the N.

 FX/SFX: The Scanimate effects, which were done by Dolphin Productions.